kobotoolbox/docs/source/overview_of_creating_a_project.md

 -   Click **Build from scratch** to start creating your form using the formbuilder.
--   On the _Project Details_ dialogue box that opens up, enter the details of your project and then click **CREATE PROJECT**
+-   On the ‘Project details’ dialog box that opens up, enter the relevant information about your project and then click **CREATE PROJECT**

 ![Project details](images/overview_of_creating_a_project/project_details.png)